Pop Shalini: Early life

-Born in Tamil Nadu, she was the only child of her parents, and that’s why she received a lot of affection, and all the attention was focused on her.
+Born in Tamil Nadu, she was the only child of her parents.
 She studied at Holy Angels Convent School and did music classes called Alpha to Omega.
 She started her career at the age of 3 years.

 She also performed for Doordarshan when she was in the first standard at Holy Angels Convent School.
 It was a 10 minutes performance for the Little Stars segment during the 1980s.
 She was invited by Brian and Christine Paul be a part of their group in Chennai.
 She had also received a chance from Thayanban who gave her the offer of her first jingle at the age of 5 years.

 She did a lot of stage performances and took part in many music competitions in her school life.
 One of the youngest Pop singers, she has sung more than 5000 songs.
 She joined Magnasound at the age of 12 years.
 She has also done concerts all over the world including places like Germany, France, Singapore, Malaysia, and Sri Lanka.
 She was the judge of a reality show recently.